-Click or tap the drop-down button of WS to select the analog channel or the digital channel as the desired WS source. • When the source is set to an analog channel, click or tap the input field of WSThre to set the WS threshold with the pop-up numeric keypad.
-You can also use the specified multifunction knob to set the threshold.
+Click or tap the drop-down button of WS to select the analog channel or digital channel as the WS source.
+Click or tap the input field of WS Thre to set the WS threshold with the pop-up numeric keypad.
+You can also use the specified multifunction knob to set the WS threshold.
 When you modify the WS threshold, a dotted line displaying the current threshold level is displayed on the screen.
 It disappears in about 2 s after you stop modifying the threshold.